longlt201203/ai-coder/README.md

 ### Starting a Chat

 1. Open the Command Palette (Ctrl+Shift+P)
-2. Run "AI Coder: Open Chat"
+2. Run "Brain Reducer: Open Chat"
 3. Type your question in the chat input

 ### Switching Models